Diptabose/create-ts-server/README.md

-# Prebuilt MERN Server CLI
+# Prebuilt Typescript Express Server CLI

 A fast and opinionated Node.js CLI tool to scaffold a prebuilt **MERN-style server** with TypeScript, Express, and a ready-to-use folder structure.
 Perfect for quickly starting backend projects with all essential boilerplate in place.